 Git includes support for directly exporting local repository commits as a patch set.
 The basic operation is for a developer to commit a change to a local repository, and then export that change as a patch that can be applied to another git repository.
+Patch generation is done with git format-patch.
 While this is functionally possible, there are a number of issues.
 The main problem is that it is difficult to fully encapsulate a new feature in a single commit, and dealing with multiple patches that often overwrite each other is not a viable option either.
 Furthermore, once a patch is applied to the mainline, it will generate a conflicting commit that will become present when the developer next pulls from the central repository.
 This can result in both repositories getting out of sync.
 It is possible to deal with this by manually re-basing the local repository, but it is difficult and error-prone.